flipcamp/engagingstudents3/bibliography.md

 Hills, Thomas T. 2015a. ["Crowdsourcing Content Creation in the Classroom."](http://link.springer.com/journal/12528/27/1/page/1) *Journal of Computing in Higher Education* 27 (1): 47–67.

 ———.
 2015b. ["The Future of Crowdsourcing in the Classroom."](https://www.psychologytoday.com/blog/statistical-life/201504/the-future-crowdsourcing-in-the-classroom) *Statistical Life,* April 29.
-Accessed June 1, 2015.

 Hoag, Melissa.
 2013. ["Hearing ‘What Might Have Been’: Using Recomposition to Foster Music Appreciation in the Theory Classroom."](http://jmtp.ou.edu/journal-article/hearing-%E2%80%9Cwhat-might-have-been%E2%80%9D-using-recomposition-foster-music-appreciation-theory) *Journal of Music Theory Pedagogy* 27: 47–70.